Back

 I am also a trained teacher of mindfulness, a clinical hypnotherapist, NLP Practitioner, and performance coach, which ensures I can offer a range of services to enable all my clients to effectively address the difficulties they face, developing practices for them to build their resilience, and identify goals and strategies to enhance their own life satisfaction personally and professionally.

-I deliver sessions face-to-face in my practice room or online via Zoom or WhatsApp, which is an approach I have gained significant experience in due to COVID 19 restrictions impacting the counselling profession considerably.
+I deliver sessions face-to-face in my purpose built practice room in North Wales or online via Zoom and WhatsApp.
 Online work enables me to support people throughout the UK and beyond from the comfort of their own spaces, without them having to worry about traveling.
 If you are new to online therapy, then you can rest assured that I will support you through the process to ensure that you get the best out of our time together.
 It’s easy when you know how!

 I am a registered member of the British Association for Counselling & Psychotherapy (BACP) and strictly adhere to their framework and ethical guidelines, which can be found at: https://www.bacp.co.uk/events-and-resources/ethics-and-standards/